sorm/sorm.github.com/index.md

 ---
 layout: page
+title: Introduction
-title: SORM
+header: SORM
-tagline: An elegant and scalable way to do persistance in Scala
+tagline: An elegant and scalable way to do persistence in Scala
 ---

 SORM is a purely Scala-oriented object-relational mapping framework designed to eliminate boilerplate and maximize productivity.